 The foundation of any successful audit is clean, accessible data.
 Before you begin, gather all relevant shipping documentation in one place.
 This includes your carrier contracts, recent invoices, bills of lading, and shipping manifests.
 Having these files organized and ready will dramatically speed up the audit process and prevent unnecessary delays.
 When an auditor can easily access your agreements and billing history, they can quickly compare your contracted rates against what you were actually charged.
 A well-organized system is the first step toward an efficient invoice audit and recovery process, ensuring no detail is overlooked and every potential refund is captured.

-Implement the Right Technology
+Get the Right Technology in Place

 Manual auditing is a thing of the past.
 Modern shipping audits rely on powerful technology to scan thousands of lines of data for inaccuracies in seconds.
 Implementing an automated audit platform enhances accuracy, provides greater visibility into your spending, and streamlines the entire analysis.
 The right software can automatically flag everything from incorrect surcharges to late deliveries, giving you the insights needed to streamline operations.
 Using a dedicated spend management portal centralizes your data, making it easier to track costs, monitor carrier performance, and identify savings opportunities in real time without the manual effort.